osrf/gazebo_tutorials/haptix_install/tutorial.md

 # Client library SDK.

 The client library SDK is a stack of libraries that enables the communication between programs and the simulated hand in Gazebo.
-Tha main public library is called `haptix-comm`. `haptix-comm` exposes the API that will allow a program to request information about the hand (number of joints, motors, number of sensors, etc.), as well as request a new joint command and receive the new hand state.
+The main public library is called `haptix-comm`. `haptix-comm` exposes the API that will allow a program to request information about the hand (number of joints, motors, number of sensors, etc.), as well as request new joint commands and receive the hand state.

-## Installing the client library SDK in Windows.
+## Installing the client library SDK in Windows

+We currently support Windows 7 and Windows 8, as well as Visual Studio 2013.

 Download the latest version of the client SDK from [here](http://osrf-distributions.s3.amazonaws.com/haptix/hx_gz_sdk-0.1.0.zip).

-Unzip the zip file into your HAPTIX working folder.
+Unzip the zip file into your HAPTIX prefered working folder.
 For example: `C:\Users\osrf\Desktop\haptix-ws`.

-## Installing the client library SDK in Linux.
+## Installing the client library SDK in Linux

 ###  One-line install